-- Siding shall be low-maintenance and not prone to staining. - Fascia or trim shall be low-maintenance sheet metal, aluminum, or other low-maintenance material. - Expansion and control joints shall be located to accommodate building movement with interior bellows sloped to drain. - Masonry and concrete surfaces shall be sealed to prevent efflorescence and leaching. - Wall panels shall have sufficient intermediate supports to limit deflection under maximum designed wind loads so that weather seals will not fail. - Ventilation shall be designed to prevent moisture accumulation. - Vapor and moisture barriers shall be included in the exterior design.

-- MDF or particle board shall not be used in cabinetry. - For plastic laminate, apply full coverage of manufacturer's recommended quantity of adhesive to each surface. - Design shall provide for a sturdy and sealed building.
+- Siding shall be low-maintenance and not prone to staining. - Fascia or trim shall be low-maintenance sheet metal, aluminum, or other low-maintenance material. - Masonry and concrete surfaces shall be sealed to prevent efflorescence and leaching. - Wall panels shall have sufficient intermediate supports to limit deflection under maximum designed wind loads so that weather seals will not fail. - Ventilation shall be designed to prevent moisture accumulation. - Vapor and moisture barriers shall be included in the exterior design. - MDF or particle board shall not be used in cabinetry. - For plastic laminate, apply full coverage of manufacturer's recommended quantity of adhesive to each surface. - Design shall provide for a sturdy and sealed building.
 Silicone sealants are not acceptable except for glazing systems designed for silicone joints.
-All exterior envelope penetrations subject to weather shall have redundancy built into the weatherproofing. - Bumper rails or hard-surface wainscot shall be specified and shown on the walls in high-traffic corridors. - Doors and windows shall be designed to seal correctly and include protection from water running down the face of the structure. - Windows, doors, and hardware shall be extra heavy duty commercial grade.
+All exterior envelope penetrations subject to weather shall have redundancy built into the weatherproofing. - Bumper rails or hard-surface wainscot shall be specified and shown on the walls in high-traffic corridors.

-Janitorial Civil/Site Work Pavement & Grounds Roof & Roofing Plumbing & Wastewater HVAC & Steam Fire Protection Baggage Handling Systems Baggage Ramp PLB Maintainability Standards Electrical Electronic Systems
+Janitorial Civil/Site Work Pavement & Grounds Roof & Roofing Fall Protection Plumbing & Wastewater HVAC & Steam Fire Protection Baggage Handling Systems Baggage Ramp PLB Maintainability Standards Electrical Electronic Systems Design Intent Drawings